cgzirim/holbertonbnb/README.md

 I started this repository as a duplicate of [AirBnB_clone_v4](https://github.com/iChigozirim/AirBnB_clone_v4), the final version worked on within the scope of Holberton's curriculum.
 Since then, I have:

-- Organized only the code required to deploy the program, cutting out all unnecessary code.
+- Trimmed all extraneous code, leaving only the code needed to deploy the program.
-- improved the front-end and created a new Fabric script for auto-deployment.
+- Improved the front-end and created a new Fabric script that automates 90% of the program's deployment.
-- Wrote thorough, organized documentation for all parts of repo.
+- Wrote comprehensive, well-organized documentation for the entire repository.
-- Implemented a new feature - the web_terminal.
+- Implemented a new feature - the [web_terminal](https://github.com/iChigozirim/holbertonbnb/tree/master/web_flask).

 ### What this repository does include: